Crack In The Cosmic Egg

 translated articles in the expanded Other Publications section.
 Further afield: a vastly expanded look at similar music from around

-artist/group pages, plus a bonus rom of Audion magazine issues 1-10
+relevant artist/group pages, plus a bonus rom of Audion magazine

-(this was the original model for the Cosmic Egg rom layout, designed back in
+issues 1-10 (this was the original model for the Cosmic Egg rom layout,

 magazines, including some extra sections of translated articles, some large